On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Conclusion

 \section{Conclusion}

 We have shown that there is a sentence of $\inqBTe$ whose models are exactly the finite structures and that, therefore, $\inqBTe$ fails compactness and cannot be axiomatized.
-We also showed that there are open fomulas of $\inqBT$ which express non first-order properties of teams, and sentences of \inqBQ\ that express non first-order properties of models, viewed as two-sorted relational structures.
-Some important problems in this area remain open, including the problem of characterizing the exact expressive power of these logics in relation to fragments of second-order logic, and the problem of whether these logics satisfy entailment compactness and admit a recursive axiomatization.
+We also showed that there are open formulas of $\inqBT$ which express non first-order properties of teams, and sentences of \inqBQ\ that express non first-order properties of models, viewed as two-sorted relational structures.
+Some important problems in this area remain open, including the problem of characterizing the exact expressive power of the logics $\inqBT$ and $\inqBQ$ in relation to fragments of second-order logic, and the problem of whether these logics satisfy entailment compactness and admit a recursive axiomatization.\footnote{In fact, after we completed this paper, we discovered that the ideas presented here can be used to settle these long-standing problems in the negative.
+A paper on this is in preparation; a first draft is available at \url{https://arxiv.org/abs/2603.20845}.}